ledinhthachquang/ExpensesApp/README.md

 # ExpensesApp
 - `npm install` or `yarn` to install all the dependencies, React and React Native among others.

-### With some versions of npm (>=v3.3.10)

-Some builds from npm included bugs while `npm install`.
-So if you are using a npm version within the range form 3.3.10 to 3.6.0 included, you must run `npm install` twice.
-Those versions including npm v3.3.12 are the ones bundled by default with node from version v5.1.0 to v5.5.0.

-- `npm install npm`
-- `npm install npm` run it twice, because of the packages won't be installed after the first run [#10985](https://github.com/npm/npm/issues/10985)

 ## Scenario

 In Vietnam today, there is a lot of demand for personal financial management.
 Therefore, the team decided to create an application that can support the needs of tracking personal finances.
 This app aims to help users track their expenses, store and categorize data by date into charts for financial analysis, and manage their personal finances efficiently.